Aonne/Time-Tracker/README.md

   * As for now : Steam, Epic, GOG, Minecraft, Battlenet, EA Desktop, MultiMC, Prism, Playnite and Riot (and Nvidia, using Nvidia Share so activate the in game overlay).
 If you want more, please open an [issue](https://github.com/Aonne/Time-Tracker/issues/new) with the tag ```launcher request```.

 * It doesnt work!
   * Check if the paths lead to something, every one of them should lead to a folder with at least one *.log* file in it (except Riot that is different).
 If paths are not right, you can manually change the paths in ````user_options.ini````.
+The **In Depth** section may help you check if the files *Time Tracker* is looking for are present.

 * What do you do with my data?
   * Absolutely nothing!
 Time Tracker doesn't share anything anywhere, in fact it can entirely be used without an internet connection.